Perinatal Asphyxia, Fetal Hypoxia and Fetal Distress

 - difficulty breathing.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including birth injuries and birth trauma.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including birth injuries and birth trauma.
 Contact us now to discuss your case or concerns.